drl9319/SaleOrdersExample/README.md

 If you wont to test this REST, could be use Postman and call to "http://127.0.0.1:8000/Product/" URL, this return data like this:

 ScreenShot

+This REST api haven't security because it's only an example, but Django REST Framework allow have several security types.